 Matt was always a very happy, confident boy, and never at any time expressed curiosity about his birth family.
 We were careful to use the word adoption frequently until he was old enough to fully understand what it meant, and then we very rarely referred to it again.
 He seemed completely comfortable with that knowledge.

-His father and I regularly expressed our support if at any time he would decide to seek out his birth parents.
+His father and I regularly expressed our support if at any time he would decide to seek out and meet his birth family.
 Because I volunteered in the unwed parent program of the agency we used at the time, and because of extended family members’ placement of children for adoption, the subject was freely and lovingly current in family discussions.

 These experiences with several birth mothers—their deep love of their child, the incredibly difficult and heart-wrenching decision they had to make, and their great strength in doing so—led us to eagerly anticipate meeting our son’s birth mother and being able to express our love and gratitude.
 We anticipated the reunion without fear, but rather with great anticipation.
 Regardless, Matt didn’t express any desire to find his birth mother until he developed a friendship with a young woman who had placed her child some years previously, and with whom he visited local high schools to encourage adoption as an option.